Jacobo Timerman: Journeys and return to Argentina

 Sometime after the publication of The Longest War, Timerman left Israel with his wife.
 According to journalist Amos Elon, Timerman felt disappointed by the Israeli state—not "like a Jew coming home", as he had hoped.
 Nevertheless, said Timerman, "I am an Israeli citizen, I behave like an Israeli citizen, and I am always going to be an Israeli citizen."

 He moved to Madrid and then to New York.

 Timerman praised the election of Raúl Alfonsín, saying: "Alfonsín's victory has opened an era of democracy that is a completely new phenomenon in Argentina."
 Judge Fernando Zavalia had, in July 1982, ordered the release of all others arrested in connection with the Graiver case.
 (However, not all had been freed.)

 On 7 January 1984, he and Risha returned to Buenos Aires.
 One son stayed in Israel and another settled in New York.
 A third returned to Argentina.

 Timerman retained his Israeli citizenship, commenting soon after his return to Buenos Aires: "I am an Israeli citizen.
 If the Argentine government voluntarily decides to give me my Argentine citizenship back, I will accept it only as long as I can keep my Israeli nationality."

 Upon returning to Argentina, Timerman testified to the National Commission on the Disappearance of Persons (Comisión Nacional sobre la Desaparición de Personas, CONADEP) about his experience in prison.
 With Rabbi Marshall Meyer (co-chair of the commission along with Ernesto Sabato), he re-visited the prisons where he underwent torture.

 In 1985 the government prosecuted numerous people for crimes committed during the Dirty War in the Trial of the Juntas, and major figures were convicted and sentenced to prison.
 In 1986 Congress passed Ley de Punto Final, stopping the prosecutions and "putting a line" under the events.

 Timerman became director of La Razón (The Reason), but also published articles in other papers.
 As a journalist, Timerman continued to criticize the government of Israel for what he considered its shortcomings.
-A 1987 op-ed by Timerman in El Pais described Israel as "intoxicated", akin to a European colonial power in its exploitation of Palestinian labor.
+A 1987 op-ed by Timerman in El País described Israel as "intoxicated", akin to a European colonial power in its exploitation of Palestinian labor.